gartenbergCH/gartenberg/README.md

 ### Set your environment variables

-The following environment variables can be defined (just to start a test environment, you don't need to define any):
+The following environment variables can be defined:
 | Key | Description | Default Value |
 | --------------- | --------------- | --------------- |
 | JUNTAGRICO_SECRET_KEY | Used by Django for cryptographic signing | - |